Now there are 8: UK leader field slims as nominations close

 Candidates needed backing from at least 20 fellow legislators to be on the ballot for run-off votes, which will start Wednesday.

 The successful contenders include former Treasury chief Rishi Sunak, Foreign Secretary Liz Truss, Trade Minister Penny Mordaunt and backbench lawmaker Tom Tugendhat.
-Also on the ballot are Treasury chief Nadhim Zahawi, ex-Equalities Minister Kemi Badenoch and former Foreign Secretary Jeremy Hunt.
+Also on the ballot are Treasury chief Nadhim Zahawi, ex-Equalities Minister Kemi Badenoch, former Foreign Secretary Jeremy Hunt and Attorney General Suella Braverman.

 Javid quit the race on Tuesday after failing to get the 20 supporters.
 He said serving in government had been “a true privilege.”